jtewolde/CheckPoint-PersonalizedGamingJournal/README.md

-# ProgressPal-VideoGameProgressTracker
+# CheckPoint-PersonalizedGamingJournal
-ProgressPal is a Next.js-powered web app that helps gamers track their progress, log achievements, and set completion goals across multiple games and platforms so that they know where they left off.
-This web app helps users stay organized, never lose track of your video game backlog!
+CheckPoint is a web application designed for gamers to track their progress in the games they are playing and plan to play in the future.
+It helps users log their gaming sessions, set reminders for the next steps, and visualize their progress over time.
+With CheckPoint, you'll never forget where you left off in a game!